COMM 201 - Introduction to Communication Studies (3 Hours)

 COMM 225 - Media Writing (3 Hours)

 This writing class considers different methods used in news writing and strategic communication writing (public relations and advertising).
 Students will develop practical skills in media writing and an understanding of writing for different media audiences and purposes.
-Offered alternate years.
+Offered occasionally.

 COMM 230 - Podcasting (3 Hours)